rsvim/rfc/3-JavaScriptRuntime/2-ImportModules.md

 In the "callback" step, if there's any error, `EsModuleFuture` will set an exception for this module.

-## Module Caches
+### `EsModule`

 A module can be a common dependency for many other modules.
-In event loop (v1), it may load a common dependency many times, duplicatedly.
-Here comes the module map, it is a hash map that caches a compiled module and avoid duplicated loading.
+When event loop runs, it may load a common dependency many times, duplicatedly.
+A module caches (a hash map) can cache a compiled module and avoid duplicated loading.

 Before introducing it, let's first define some very common utilities:

-### Module Graph
+### `ModuleGraph`

 A module can have no dependency, or it can have multiple dependencies.